Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 Rust doesn't come with a runtime, meaning you have to either write your own, or use something like Tokio or Smol.

-I've spoken to a few people who find this really off-putting, and list it among reasons they've not really given Rust a shot, which is a shame.
+I've spoken to a few people who find this really off-putting, and list it among reasons they've not really given Rust a shot, which is fair, but a shame.

 So why can't Rust have a built-in runtime like other languages?